Custody and Paternity in Kentucky

 Who is entitled to parenting time?

 Generally, only the mother and father are entitled to parenting time.
 The mother and father have superior right to the custody and care of the child over every other person.
 This means that when a child is not in school and if one parent is at work but the other is not then the non-working parent is entitled to exercise parenting time.
 This means that even if a grandparent is watching the child the non-working parent should be allowed to exercise parenting time.
 Grandparents, except in rare situations, cannot exercise extensive time with the child to the exclusion of the other parent.
-If you are confronting this issue, you should contact the attorneys at Rauf & Smith, 859-474-1130, today to discuss your case what you may or may not be able to do.
+If you are confronting this issue, you should contact the attorneys today to discuss your case what you may or may not be able to do.

 Why do I need an attorney to help me establish custody and paternity?